zjans/QGIS3_EasyFreehandEditing/README.md

-# EasyFreehandEditing
+# QGIS3_EasyFreehandEditing
-*EasyFreehandEditing* is an update from *FreehandEditing_3*, which itself is an update from earlier freehandEditing Tool to QGIS 3.x.
+*QGIS3_EasyFreehandEditing* is an update from *FreehandEditing_3*, which itself is an update from earlier freehandEditing Tool to QGIS 3.x.
 With this tool the user is able to create geometries with the help of mouse track.
 ### Manual:
 1. choose a line- or polygonlayer
 2. switch to edit mode